How to Write an Employment Grievance Letter in the UK

 Employment Tribunal Claim

 Claims for unfair dismissal, discrimination, or unlawful deductions from wages can be brought at an Employment Tribunal.
+If your grievance also covers unpaid holiday pay, raise this under the Working Time Regulations 1998 — it can be pursued concurrently.
 There is no fee to make a claim.
 You have 3 months minus 1 day from the date of the act complained of (extended during ACAS conciliation).
 Compensation for unfair dismissal is uncapped for discrimination claims; for standard unfair dismissal, the basic award is capped at £21,000 (2024) and the compensatory award at £115,115.

 Legal Advice and No-Win-No-Fee Solicitors